Review iPod Touch 4G

 With the absolute coolest iPhone/iPod/iPad gadget going being these funky new cinemizer glasses from Zeiss.
 Watch your music videos, films and home movies on a 45-Inch virtual big screen at a distance of two meters…even in 3D!
 They can also be used as field monitors for video (Canon EOS 7D, 5D Mark II etc).

 Review iPod Touch 4G - Update

 Just a quick update a couple of weeks after writing this review due to something I found particularly useful.
 Today I had to visit a wedding client deep in the sticks (countryside) of North Dorset.
 Their house is nestled well off the beaten track and is a nightmare to find.

-I spent a while using the map feature app (which comes pre-installed in the iPod Touch 4G) at home with our internet connection and studied the route from our house to theirs.
-Much to my surprise the map stayed in the iPod Touch 4G’s internal memory when I was out on the road including all the directions much like a satnav and I didn’t need any Wi-Fi hotspots…excellent!
+I spent a while using the map feature app (which comes pre-installed in the iPod Touch 4G) at home with our internet connection.
+To study the route from our house to theirs.
+Much to my surprise the map stayed in the iPod Touch 4G's internal memory when I was out on the road including all the directions much like a satnav and I didn't need any Wi-Fi hotspots.
+Excellent!